kean/Nuke/Documentation/Nuke.docc/Performance/combine.md

  ### Low Resolution to High

- Let's say you want to show a user a high-resolution image that takes a while to loads.
+ Let's say you want to show a user a high-resolution image that takes a while to load.
 You can show a spinner while the high-resolution image is downloaded, but you can improve the user experience by quickly downloading and displaying a thumbnail.

  > As an alternative, Nuke also supports progressive JPEG.
 It is enabled by default.